bendanon/axolotlP2P/README.md

 ### Run the program
  - Three instances (one to simulate each user) with "ClientGUI" as the main class
     - (for i in 1 2 3; do java -jar java/build/install/java/lib/secure-chat-p2p-java.jar & done)

+### Login
+ - Type the server address (by default should be the computer name)
+ - Keep the default port number (5222)
- - Each instance should login as a different user by typing the user name and password in the textboxes and clicking "Login"
+ - Type the user name and password (different for each instance)

-### Generate an empty key store for each user
- - After user login, type the desired path for a key store (without file name)
+ - Type the desired path for a key store (without file name).
+If the key store already exists it will be used, otherwise a new one will be generated.
- - Click "Create KS".
+ - Hit Login